Derryblinks/-rn-assignment4-11218606/README.md

 A functional component that accepts props for the card details.
 This component displays at least 8 different job cards in each section.

+## Job Card
+ This component receives an array of job objects and maps over them to render JobCard components for each job.

+ ## Job Card Vertical
+  This functional component is used to display individual job details in a vertical layout.

 # Screenshots of Project
 ![full page](Screenshots/Fullpage.jpg)
 ![Login Screen](<Screenshots/iPhone-13-PRO-localhost (3).png>)